lindanlee/PETS2017-paper/readme.md

+COMMANDS (for graphvis):
-dot -Tpng torconfig.dot > torconfig.png
+* generate png for digraph: dot -Tpng torconfig.dot > torconfig.png
-dot -Tpdf torconfig.dot > torconfig.pdf
+* generate pdf for digraph: dot -Tpdf torconfig.dot > torconfig.pdf

 VISIONS:
  * have UI paths for Tor vs other browsers--is is usable? how is it different? the number of choices,